GESIS Knowledge Graph

 The GESIS Knowledge Graph contains content from the GESIS Search which comprises information about social science research data, publications on research data and open access publications.
 Detailed information about the content of the GESIS Search can be found here.
 GESIS Search aggregates information from different data collections of GESIS.
 Additionally, the GESIS KG comprises links between scientific resources such as links between research data and publications, publications and instruments, and so on which are also integrated and available in the GESIS Search.

-The figure above illustrates the four main scientific resources which are currently entailed in the GESIS KG.
-We distinguish between scientific resources and entities.
-The main resources and entities of the GESIS Knowledge Graph are listed and described below:
+The figure above illustrates the six main scientific resources types which are currently entailed in the GESIS KG.
+The main resources types of the GESIS Knowledge Graph are listed and described below:

 Dataset schema:Dataset